fybrik/fybrik/connectors/egeria/README.md

 ## Running in a cluster

-The connector can be deployed as part of the Fybrik Helm chart by adding the following to the installation of the m4d chart (replace the serverURL if the value is different):
+The connector can be deployed as part of the Fybrik Helm chart by adding the following to the installation of the fybrik chart (replace the serverURL if the value is different):

 ```bash
 --set coordinator.catalog=egeria --set egeriaConnector.serverURL="https://egeria-platform.egeria-catalog:9443"
 ```

-To use a [locally built image](#build-and-push-the-connector-image) add the following to the installation of the m4d chart:
+To use a [locally built image](#build-and-push-the-connector-image) add the following to the installation of the fybrik chart:

 ```bash
 --set egeriaConnector.image=${DOCKER_HOSTNAME}/${DOCKER_NAMESPACE}/egr-connector:${DOCKER_TAGNAME}